Qasr al-Hallabat

 Qasr al-Hallabat (قصر الحلابات) is an Umayyad desert castle, with the associated bath house of Hammam as-Sarah east of it.
 The nearby modern town, named after the castle, is part of the Zarqa Governorate of north-western Jordan, north-east of the capital of Amman.

 History

 The complex of Qasr al-Hallabat is located in Jordan's eastern desert.
 Originally a Roman structure constructed in the 2nd-3rd century AD to protect the eastern frontiers of the Roman Empire, although there is trace evidence of Nabatean presence at the site.
 It was one fort of many on the Roman highway, Via Nova Traiana, a route that connected Damascus to Aila (modern-day Aqaba) by way of Petra and Philadelphia (modern-day Amman).

 In the 6th century, the fort was ceded to the Ghassanids as part of the foedus treaty with the Byzantine emperor Justinian.
 The Ghassanids significantly altered the structure and constructed a monastery.

 By the 8th century, the Umayyad caliph Hisham ibn Abd al-Malik ordered the structures to be demolished in order to redevelop this military site and its neighboring territory to become one of the grandest of all Umayyad desert complexes.

+In 2007, archaeologists excavating one of the palace cisterns at Qasr al-Hallabat uncovered the remains of six individuals, dating from 772 to 895 AD, after the Umayyad period, perhaps during an era of instability in the region.
+Examination of the skeletons showed that five of the six had suffered serious blows to the skull at or around the time of death, while three also bore cuts on their limbs, injuries consistent with violent conflict and homicide.
+The bodies had been deliberately placed in the cistern, perhaps to hide the killings or send a message.